 Best VPN for Hong Kong: Surf freely and safely while you’re in Hong Kong

+Are you searching for the best VPN for Hong Kong?
 As a Special Administrative Region, Hong Kong doesn’t suffer from the same Internet censorship and blocking as mainland China, but that doesn’t mean Internet freedom or privacy can be taken for granted.
 Many Hong Kong Internet users have valid concerns about state surveillance, while corporate snooping and security issues are as relevant to Hong Kong as they are to the rest of the world.
 In each case, a VPN can help.
 By connecting to the Internet through a secure VPN link, you can hide your Internet activities and win back some degree of anonymity.
 What’s more, as the VPN enables you to appear as if you’re going online from another country, you can access region-specific services that might otherwise be blocked.

-Choosing the best VPN for Hong Kong
+Choosing the Best VPN for Hong Kong

 While the ‘Great Firewall’ blocks access to many social media services and websites from China, Hong Kong doesn’t suffer from the same restrictions.
 You can use Facebook, Twitter and leading VoIP within the region just as you can elsewhere in the world.
 That said, many democratic activists have fears about government monitoring of email, social media and Internet usage, making use of a VPN a sensible precaution.